isomerpages/moe-taonan/_departments/品德与公民教育Character & Citizenship/品德与公民教育 Character and Citizenship Education.md

 ### Key Programmes / Activities
 Tao Nan School believes that every Taonanite must be individuals who possess a sound set of values.
 Thus, we plan programmes which allow our students to comprehend and display positive character and citizenship traits.

-Our key drivers for Character &amp; Citizenship Education are the:
+Our key drivers for Character &amp; Citizenship Education are the
 * Values Education Curriculum
 * Values-in-Action Programme
 * National Education Programme